jump-dev/JuMP.jl/docs/src/quickstart.md

 end
 ```

-After the call to `JuMP.optimize!` has finished, we need to understand why the
+After the call to `JuMP.optimize!` has finished, we need to query what happened.
-optimizer stopped.
-This can be for a number of reasons.
+The solve could terminate for a number of reasons.
 First, the solver might
 have found the optimal solution, or proved that the problem is infeasible.
 However, it might also have run into numerical difficulties, or terminated due
 to a setting such as a time limit.
 We can ask the solver why it stopped using